gabrielanakasato/tiktok-viral-songs/README.md

 <h1 align="center">:bar_chart:Data Gathering & Visualization:bar_chart:</h1>

 ## Description
-This is the result of the third project for the Ironhack Data Analytics Bootcamp, using all knowledge acquired up to Week 5 - Day 5.
+This is the result of the third project for the Ironhack Data Analytics Bootcamp, practicing data gathering and visualization and using all knowledge acquired up to Week 5 - Day 5.

 ## Project Status
 :white_check_mark: Complete